ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ![](../media/RPI_Zero_2_over_voltage_6_bullseye_klein.png)

 Anyway: with a slight overclock to 1.2 GHz the Zero 2 performs almost at the same level than the unfortunate RPi 3B+ at 1.4 GHz.
-Partially related to memory performance that improved with Zero 2:
+Partially related to memory performance that improved with Zero 2 (or maybe with all RPi models due to firmware/ThreadX optimisations?):

-RPi 3B+ with same Cortex-A53 in 40nm process:
+RPi 3B+ (old measurements with firmware/ThreadX version from 'Jun  7 2018'):

      standard memcpy                                      :   1050.1 MB/s
      standard memset                                      :   1505.7 MB/s (0.2%)